 Oschmann Employee Screening Services was founded in 1996.
 The company is primarily an employee screening service with a special focus on several workplace training programs including training for drug and alcohol abuse.
 Oschmann screening seeks to find and keep great employees for businesses.

 According to the company’s website, the workplace substance abuse training program offered by Oschmann “provides information concerning the effects of alcohol misuse and controlled substances abuse on an individual’s health, workplace, and personal life."
 This program is designed to cover not only the indicators of abuse or misuse of drugs and alcohol, but also to meet the training requirements of insurers that offer discounts on workers' compensation insurance for employers who decide to perform regular drug tests.

 Oschmann’s website is a bit difficult to navigate, but programs can be purchased online.
 Courses for employees start at $9 per person but are $6 per person or less for companies with more than 500 employees.
-Oschmann also has employee training modules designed to meet criteria of specific agencies such as the Federal Motor Carrier Safety Administration, Federal Aviation Administration, Federal Transit Administration, Pipeline and Hazardous Materials Safety Administration, and the United States Coast Guard.
+Oschmann also has employee training modules designed to meet the criteria of specific agencies such as the Federal Motor Carrier Safety Administration, Federal Aviation Administration, Federal Transit Administration, Pipeline and Hazardous Materials Safety Administration, and the United States Coast Guard.